evancohen/docs.smart-mirror.io/docs/development_and_contributing.md

 The process is straight-forward.

  - Fork the smart mirror [git repository](https://github.com/evancohen/smart-mirror).
+ - create a branch from the dev branch following the following naming convention `initials/feature-name` for example if Evan Cohen was creating a feature he would name the branch `ec/feature-name`.
  - Write the code for your feature/capability.
  - Create a Pull Request against the [**dev**](https://github.com/evancohen/smart-mirror/tree/dev) branch of the smart mirror.